RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #369, #370

+I'm sad cuz I found that there is a bug that is keeping me from using flags for the new Covet, but I'll deal with just Jewels that don't drop out of the sky.
+I started working on a full blown contextual teaching system that uses triggers for each team that can only be triggered once.
+This allows each player to learn at their own pace based on the actions they are taking.

 ## #366, #367, #368

 Got the start of a new offering system started.
 Setup the new timers with new